 - Language Training Supervisors (LTS): Language professionals who oversee training specialists, instructors, and students.
 The LTS is the immediate supervisor for students enrolled in the language school.

-- Training Specialists (TS): Non-supervisory staff who assist with the LTS with student development, managing language training programs, and implementing program goals.
+- Training Specialists (TS): Non-supervisory staff who support the division with student development, managing language training programs, and implementing program goals.
+They specialize in one or more of curriculum development, instructional coaching, educational technology, and testing.

 - Language and Culture Instructors (LCI): Native or near-native speakers who provide classroom instruction and out-of-classroom support.

 In addition to the five language divisions, five functional divisions support the mission of SLS.

-- Evaluation and Measurement Unit (EMU) helps all staff members collect and analyze information to understand how programs are performing and use evidence to inform planning and decisions.
+- Evaluation and Measurement Unit (EMU) helps all staff members collect and analyze information to understand how programs are performing and in using evidence to inform planning and decisions.

-- Foreign Service Programs (FSP) supports language training at overseas posts through the Distance Language Learning and Post Language programs.
-FSP also offers the In-Language Media Practicum for members for the Foreign Service.
+- Foreign Service Programs (FSP) supports language training at overseas posts through the Distance Language Learning and Post Language Programs.
+FSP also offers the In-Language Media Practicum for members for the Foreign Service who engage with the media.

-- Administration (ADMIN) is responsible for the central administrative needs of SLS, such as managing contracts and purchasing.
+- Administration (ADMIN) is responsible for the central operational needs of SLS, such as managing contracts, budget, hiring priorities and travel.

 - Language Testing and Assessment (LTA) administers the language proficiency testing program, providing test administration oversight, testing records maintenance, and quality control.
 LTA ensures that tests are valid and reliable for all examinees.

 FSI’s Experience with Language Learning